-Priority Matrix and Critical Facility Level protocols are consistent in both normal and storm condition operations.
+Outage Priority Matrix and Critical Facility Level protocols are consistent in both normal and storm condition operations.
 If the storm damage is so severe that all available construction forces cannot cover the entire volume of the T&D system damage locations, PSEG Long Island's restoration efforts will focus on the major prioritization objectives listed below:

-- 1) Responding with appropriate resources to address emergency and life threatening conditions - 2) Clearing downed wires to facilitate prompt clearing of public hazards and opening critical transportation corridors - a) This coordination also pertains to the removal of electric hazards from Long Island Rail Road (LIRR) transportation "Right-of-Ways" - Coordinating with municipalities to open critical roadways by clearing and/or de-energizing electric hazards (Make Safe To Clear (MSTC)) that prevent the removal of downed and/or damaged trees - 4) Restoring PSEG Long Island Transmission Lines and Substation Facilities - a) Emphasis is placed on restoration of service to PSEG Long Island Transmission Lines feeding substations experiencing a "loss of supply" - 5) Restoring distribution feeder breaker lockouts to restore large numbers of customers - 6) Restoring Critical Infrastructure/Facilities/Customers - a) Service is restored to critical service locations and facilities as quickly as possible.
+- Responding with appropriate resources to address emergency and life threatening conditions - Clearing downed wires to facilitate prompt clearing of public hazards and opening critical transportation corridors - a) This coordination also pertains to the removal of electric hazards from Long Island Rail Road (LIRR) transportation "Right-of-Ways" - 3) Coordinating with municipalities to open critical roadways by clearing and/or de-energizing electric hazards (Make Safe To Clear (MSTC)) that prevent the removal of downed and/or damaged trees with a priority for fully blocked roadways (no ingress or egress) and consideration for the type of roadway such as: state highway, county road, other main roadways, secondary and tertiary roadways, etc. - 4) Restoring PSEG Long Island Transmission Lines and Substation Facilities - a) Emphasis is placed on restoration of service to PSEG Long Island Transmission Lines feeding substations experiencing a "loss of supply" - 5) Restoring distribution feeder breaker lockouts to restore large numbers of customers - 6) Restoring Critical Infrastructure/Facilities/Customers - a) Service is restored to critical service locations and facilities as quickly as possible.
 These circuits and locations are placed at the top of the restoration priority. - 7) Communicating with Customers and Key Stakeholders - a) It is vital that early and accurate communication of system conditions be made known, and that continuous updating occurs as storm restoration activities continue.
-It is essential that customers be kept informed of the status of restoration (i.e., global, regional, and localized ETRs). - 8) Minimum Restoration Time - Plans have been formulated to complete restoration efforts on all interrupted customers, following a severe storm, as quickly as possible.
+It is essential that customers be kept informed of the status of restoration (i.e., global, regional, and localized ETRs). - 8) Minimum Restoration Time - a) Plans have been formulated to complete restoration efforts on all interrupted customers, following a severe storm, as quickly as possible.
 Restoration efforts will be prioritized in the following manner: - i) Larger area outages - ii) Smaller area outages - iii) Individual house services